 Below you will find what we consider to be the 8 indispensable keys that will make your application for arraigo successful.

-That is to say, it will be crucial that you take them into account before that period begins.
+That is why it will be crucial that you take them into account before that period begins.
 If you do not comply with any of them and try to remedy it just before you apply for your residency, it will most likely be too late.
-Your application will be rejected.

 Hence, to avoid legal problems, start applying them from the very moment you enter Spain for the first time.